 (Source: Data provided by Government and partners to UNHCR)

-Find live data, information and fact sheets on the refugee situation in Belize on the UNHCR Operational Portal as well as Global Focus.
+For more information, visit the UNHCR Refugee Data Finder, information and fact sheets on the refugee situation in Belize on the Global Focus and the Operational Portal.

 2. Belize's response to the refugee situation

 An overview of how the Government has structured its ability to respond to the refugee situation, with the support of partners.

 In October 2017, the Government of Belize joined the Comprehensive Regional Protection and Solutions Framework (or MIRPS as it is called by its Spanish acronym), joining efforts to apply comprehensive responses in the Central American region.

 This regional initiative brings together Belize, Costa Rica, El Salvador, Guatemala, Honduras and Panama, and Mexico to collaborate - with the support of the Organization of American States (OAS) and UNHCR - in the design and roll out of a joint response to forced displacement in the region.

 At the national level, Belize’s national action plan for the MIRPS is guided and overseen by the National Technical Team, comprised of the Government the OAS, UNHCR and is coordinated by the Refugees Department, which also functions as Government’s MIRPS focal point.